 You can apply directly to your local ambulance service.

-Each service sets their own entry requirements, though it may help your application if you have:
+Each service sets their own entry requirements, but it could help your application if you have:

 - GCSEs grade 9 to 4 (A* to C) in English, maths and science

-- experience in customer care, like a call centre operator
+- experience in customer service, like a call centre operator

 - map reading skills and knowledge of local geography